alok-kumar21/Pendora-frontend/README.md

 **Search**

--Instantly search for products by typing keywords in the search bar.
+- Instantly search for products by typing keywords in the search bar.
--Live filtering as you type—no need to refresh or click search.
+- Live filtering as you type—no need to refresh or click search.

 **Product Filtering**

--Category-Based Filtering: Narrow down products by specific categories.
+- Category-Based Filtering: Narrow down products by specific categories.
--Sort by Price: Choose between "Low to High" or "High to Low" price sorting.
+- Sort by Price: Choose between "Low to High" or "High to Low" price sorting.
--Rating Filter: View products based on user ratings.
+- Rating Filter: View products based on user ratings.
--Price Range Filter: Select a custom price range using a slider to find matching products.
+- Price Range Filter: Select a custom price range using a slider to find matching products.

 **Add to Cart**

--Add any product to your shopping cart with a single click.
+- Add any product to your shopping cart with a single click.
--View cart details with quantities, total price, and product names.
+- View cart details with quantities, total price, and product names.
--Remove products from the cart anytime.
+- Remove products from your cart at any time.

 **Add Product to WishList**

--Save your favorite products to a wishlist for later viewing.
+- Save your favourite products to a wishlist for later viewing.
--Easily add or remove items from the wishlist.
+- Easily add or remove items from the wishlist.
--Perfect for creating a “save for later” shopping experience.
+- Perfect for creating a “save for later” shopping experience.

 ## API Reference